NEVER UP - NEVER IN!

 We got back and Cory was grinning really big, as we went to the Golf Shop to ask to play again.
 She cleaned all the clubs.
 I bought a new set of Titleist balls, and some tees, handing them to my sister.

-Fifteen minutes later we’re on the first tee, a 544-Yard Par-Five.
-I bogeyed the first time through.
+I bogeyed it the first time through.
 Mark being ranked higher had honors.
 He hit it pretty well although it rolled into the first cut of rough.

 The team all gave him a big yell.

 Cory handed me my two-wood ...
 I aimed over the trap to shorten the distance to the green.
 A mighty swing and it sailed 40 yards over the trap, over 300 yards.
 Mark looked at me and smiled, “So, you’ve been holding out on us?”